apache/cordova-docs/www/docs/en/dev/guide/platforms/android/index.md

 # Android Platform Guide

-This guide will show how to set up your development environment to build Cordova apps for Android devices and optionally use Android-specific command-line tools within your development workflow.
+This guide will help set up your development environment for building Cordova apps for Android devices and optionally use Android-specific command-line tools within your development workflow.

-You will need to install and set up the requirements that are reflected on this page regardless of whether you want to use the Android-specific command-line tools or Cordova CLI commands.
+You will need to install and set up the requirements regardless of whether you want to use the Android-specific command-line tools or Cordova CLI commands.

-For a comparison of the two development paths, see the [Overview](../../overview/index.html#development-paths).
-For details on the CLI, see [Cordova CLI Reference][cli_reference].

 ## Android API Level Support

-The supported [Android API Levels](https://developer.android.com/guide/topics/manifest/uses-sdk-element.html#ApiLevels) (versions of Android) corresponding with the released versions of Cordova-Android are listed in the table below:
+The supported [Android API Levels](https://developer.android.com/guide/topics/manifest/uses-sdk-element#ApiLevels) (versions of Android) corresponding with the Cordova-Android released versions are listed in the table below:

 cordova-android Version | Supported Android API-Levels | Equivalent Android Version
 ------------------------|------------------------------|-----------------------------